paulnorthrop/fExtremes/cran-comments.md

 0 errors | 0 warnings | 0 notes

-I am taking over from the old maintainer : Tobias Setz.
-Tobias e-mailed CRAN@R-project.org on 13th July 2022 to confirm this

 Version contains large components (4021.83) : I am continuing the historical version conventions of the packages in the Rmetrics family of packages

 ## Test environments